 - Troubleshot and repaired 3,100+ automobiles to date with 93% customer satisfaction and 99% quality control compliance.

-- Repaired all makes of foreign and domestic cars, including Ford, Chevy, Honda, Nissan, BMW, Toyota, Subaru, and more.
+- Repaired all makes of foreign and domestic cars, including Ford, Chevrolet, Honda, Nissan, BMW, Toyota, Subaru, and more.

 - Used diagnostic equipment to diagnose problems, including OBD2 and proprietary Honda and Subaru tools.